5th of February, 2025

 According to U.S. Geological Survey (USGS) estimates, imports accounted for 14% of U.S. steel consumption. in 2022, up from 13% in 2021.

-In Proclamation 9705 of March 8, 2018 (Adjustment of Steel Imports into the United States) and Proclamation 9704 of March 8, 2018 (Adjustment of Aluminum Imports into the United States), the President concurred with the Secretary of Commerce’s national security findings.
+In Proclamation 9705 of March 8, 2018 (Adjustment of Steel Imports into the United States) and Proclamation 9704 of March 8, 2018 (Adjustment of Aluminum Imports into the United States), the President agreed with the Secretary of Commerce’s findings regarding national security.

-Therefore, the President decided to adjust imports of steel and aluminum articles by imposing a 25% ad valorem tariff on imports of steel articles and imposing a 10% ad valorem tariff on imports of aluminum articles so that such imports do not threaten to impair the national security of the United States.
+As a result, the President decided to impose a 25% ad valorem tariff on steel imports and a 10% ad valorem tariff on aluminum imports.
+These measures aim to ensure that such imports do not pose a threat to U.S. national security.